Rhana Devenport: Early life

-Devenport was born and grew up in Brisbane, Australia.
+Devenport was born and grew up in Brisbane, Queensland, Australia.

 Career

 Devenport began her career as an art and theatre teacher, and a practising artist.
 From 1994 to 2004 she was senior project officer with the Asia Pacific Triennial at the Queensland Art Gallery.
-She was visual arts manager with the Sydney Festival in 2004, an independent curator, curator in residence at Artspace, Auckland for three months in 2005, manager of public programmes and publications with the Biennale of Sydney in 2005-2006.
+She was visual arts manager with the Sydney Festival in 2004, an independent curator, curator in residence at Artspace, Auckland for three months in 2005, manager of public programmes and publications with the Biennale of Sydney from 2005 to 2006.

 Devenport was appointed as director of the Govett-Brewster Art Gallery in New Plymouth in 2006.
 In this role she led the fundraising effort for the development of the Len Lye Centre.
 She was appointed director of the Auckland Art Gallery in 2013.
 In 2015, Devenport took part in the second annual Global Museum Leaders Colloquium, held at the Metropolitan Museum.

 In 2015, Devenport curated New Zealand artist Lisa Reihana's video work In Pursuit of Venus [infected] at Auckland Art Gallery.
 Reihana was selected to present this work as New Zealand's representative at the 2017 Venice Biennale, with Devenport as the curator for the presentation.